Smartcard – Cards, Codes and Access

 Smartcards; The beginning

 Having a Smartcard you can freely use in different pharmacies is vital as a locum.
-With the introduction of the CPCS service, and the role of a pharmacist constantly diversifying, your smartcard is an important (and sought after) tool to have.
+The role of a pharmacist is constantly diversifying and your smartcard is an important (and sought after) tool to have.
 Some pharmacies won’t book a locum without one.
 Having the locum 5F code on your smartcard means you can use it freely in any pharmacy.
-Having Summary Care Records access is essential in the delivery of the CPCS service.
+Having Summary Care Records access is also essential.

 There are three steps to having a smartcard suitable for use as a locum: